liamrafieipour/morafieipour/README.md

 ### Hi there 👋
+I’m a Software Engineer with MSc in Computer Engineering degree, focused on #SoftwareDevelopment and #Machinelearning . #frontend #Backend #fullstackdeveloper

 <!--
 **morafieipour/MoRafieipour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.